SamuelMwasya/Bioinformatics_journey/README.md

 ### Medium-termed
 1. To be able to conduct a research project using various bioinformatics tools learned during the intership.
 2. Understand more about genomics.
+3. Understand how to apply statistical knowledge in genomic data analysis.
-3. To confidently analyze different set of biodata using stattical software.
+4. To confidently analyze different set of biodata using stattical software.
-4. Gain more knowledge on proffessional CV writting, motivation letter and confidence in interviews and public speaking.
+5. Gain more knowledge on proffessional CV writting, motivation letter and confidence in interviews and public speaking.
-5. To able to  competetively apply for grants/ scholrship further studies that is, Msc/ PhD.
+6. To be able to  competetively apply for grants/ scholarship further studies that is, Msc/ PhD.

 ### Long-termed

 1. Acquire more knowledge in Machine learning and data science.
 2. To conduct a research project for publishing.
 3. Confidently Analyze huge biological data sets from different fields such as, medical fields, academic research.
-4. To be able to actively participate in programs aimed for addressing climate chnage in the sub-sahara.
-5. To train other upcoming scientists and guide them to achieving their goals.
+4. To train other upcoming scientists and guide them to achieving their goals.
+5. To be able to come up with a pipeline for data processing mechanisms using Python.